DALISON, 2021 - 22

 The site-specific work was built around an isolated “hold out” home awaiting demolition at 20 Dalison Avenue, Wattleup, Western Australia.
 The home was one of two remaining in the former suburb, where more than 300 others had been razed for a controversial redevelopment.
 Created with permission from the home’s former owners, the installation comprised a large-scale LED video screen, programmed lighting and Powers’ original 18-minute composition, transforming the home into a “performance” of slow, poetic light and sound movements.

 The result was a form of “anti-concert”, transmitted out into the void of this now empty suburb.
 Over three nights, Strange documented this performance in film and photography.
 On the last night, a small group of the home’s former owners, ex-residents and collaborators were invited to an intimate one-off live viewing of the installation before it was dismantled.
-The photographic and film documentation also formed the basis of exhibitions and screening events throughout 2022, including the 2022 FotoFocus Biennial, Cincinnati, USA, and UCCA Center for Contemporary Art, Beijing, China.
+This documentation became the foundation for exhibitions and screening events throughout 2022, including at the FotoFocus Biennial in Cincinnati, USA, and the UCCA Center for Contemporary Art in Beijing, China.

 A dedicated project micro-site can be found at dalisonproject.com